polterguy/polterguy.github.io/tutorials/getting-started/index.md

 Magic is not one project, it's actually 35+ projects, implying if you clone only Magic, you'll only get some few hundreds lines of code, while most of its actual code exists in one of the 35+ satellite projects.
-Hence, to clone Magic, to for instance maintain it, look at its code etc, you'll have to follow [this recipe](/documentation/magic.clone/).
+Hence, to clone Magic to for instance maintain it, or look at its code, you'll have to follow [this recipe](/documentation/magic.clone/).

 ## Support